rossmoody/rossmoody/README.md

 # 👋 Hi, my name is Ross

 A visual systems thinker that likes to understand how things work under the hood.
+Check out [rossmoody.com](https://rossmoody.com/) for a fun list of my side projects and favorite things.

 ## 🔭 I’m currently working on...